ronak132/ronak132.github.io/index.md

 I am interested in computer vision, machine learning and its application on various aspects, especially which impact life of a common man, makes it easy.

 Projects I worked on :-
 Sketch-tutor :- game designed to learn a new language by sketching the characters in a fun way.

 Age determination by facial recognition - determining age of a person by using the density of wrinkle present on face.

 Video compression :- video compression based on region of interest in a video stream.

 Image captioning for grayscale images :- generating captions for grayscale images by using image classification and NLP techniques.

-I am also interested in robotics.
-I was Coordinator of [Robotics Club IITH](https://www.facebook.com/RoboticsClubIITH/).

-I also worked as core member of [Electronika Club](https://sq-al.facebook.com/elektronica.iith/).

-I was member of [ABURobocon](https://en.wikipedia.org/wiki/ABU_Robocon) IITH team for 2012-13 and 2013-14.

 Skills :- I mostly code in java.
 I have experience with C, C++, Python, Matlab.